FrosSky/SA-Plus/README.md

 **A:** It’s possible that your device doesn’t support it, which might be causing the problem.
 We’re doing our best to resolve the crash issue.

+**Q: Can i get banned?**

+**A: No, but outside of single-player, there is a risk of being banned depending on the rules.
+I suggest using this for single-player only**

 ## Features

 - Hassle-free Discord Rich Presence to let your friends know what you're playing at a glance